MashaAndreieva/My-Portfolio/final-project-part-one.md

 Call to Action

--	For policymakers: policy proposals and funding
+-	For policymakers: policy proposals and funding.
--	For the general public: Considering EV options
+-	For the general public: considering EV options.

 ![Story Arc](StoryArc.jpeg)